kamilburda/gimp-export-layers/dev/sections/Customizing-Export.md

 * apply additional procedures before the export (insert background, scale down...)
 * selecting which layers to export by applying constraints (only visible layers, ...)

-To enable customization, press the "Settings" button and choose "Show More Settings".
+To enable customization, press the `Settings` button and choose `Show More Settings`.

 ![Dialog of Export Layers with additional customization](../images/screenshot_dialog_customizing_export.png)